 Garden Room Permitted Development

-In the majority of cases you are allowed to have a garden room built in your property's outside space without seeking planning permission.
+In the vast majority of cases, homeowners are permitted to add a garden room to their property's outside space without seeking planning permission.

 - No outbuilding on land forward of a wall forming the principal elevation.